We'll get you back in the game—fast!

 The sports medicine experts at Lake Health share your passion for the game.
 They understand your mindset and know that the last place you want to be is on the bench.
 So when you suffer a sports injury, they'll treat you aggressively to minimize your down time.

-If your injury requires physical rehabilitation, you'll be in good hands with our sports medicine physical therapists, hand therapists, and certified athletic trainers.
+If your injury requires physical rehabilitation, you'll be in good hands with our physical therapists, hand therapists, and certified athletic trainers.
 Along with personalized therapy programs, they provide aggressive, innovative treatment plans designed specifically for athletes.

 Most injuries don't require surgery.
 If yours does, our orthopedic surgeons and podiatrists will use minimally invasive techniques whenever possible to minimize your time on the bench.
 These procedures lead to less pain, less scarring and—most important—quicker recoveries.

-Supporting Athletes—On and Off the Field
+Supporting athletes—on and off the field

 Lake Health provides athletic training services to both public and private high schools and colleges in and around Lake County.
-Athletic trainers educate players about injury prevention, watch for unsafe situations, and administer pre-game taping.
-If an injury occurs, the trainer evaluates it, provides first aid, and manages follow-up care.
+Athletic trainers educate players about injury prevention, watch for unsafe situations and administer pre-game taping.
+If an injury occurs, the trainer evaluates it, provides first aid and manages follow-up care.
 He or she also discusses the injury with the athlete's parents and coach.
 The athletic trainers also offer yearly low-cost sports physicals for high school athletes and periodic certification clinics for coaches, which include CPR training and instruction on using an automatic external defibrillator (AED).

-For more information about Lake Health athletic training services, call 440-354-1946.
+For more information about Lake Health athletic training services, call 440-352-1200.

 Lake Health Running Series